Memory Murals vs Storii

 - Phone-call delivery solves the single biggest barrier for elderly storytellers — no app, no password, no smartphone required.

-- 1,000+ prompts mean the storyteller never has to think of what to talk about.
+- 1,000+ prompts mean the storyteller never has to think of what to talk about — and family members can write custom prompts to add to the queue.

-- AI biographical rewrite produces genuinely readable prose from rambling answers.
+- AI biographical rewrite produces readable prose from rambling answers; raw audio + verbatim transcript are preserved alongside, so nothing is lost.

 - Audiobook + eBook output is a tangible deliverable family can hold or share.